grizzlypeaksoftware/asteroids/readme.md

 ## How to Play

+You can play the game here: [Play Asteroids](https://grizzlypeaksoftware.github.io/asteroids/)

 - **Move the Ship**: Use the arrow keys to navigate your ship.
   - `Up Arrow`: Thrust forward
   - `Left Arrow`: Rotate left